Natural Hazard Mitigation Planning

 In response to these concerns, Dane County Executive Joe Parisi has directed the Department of Emergency to update the County’s plan to minimize future losses resulting from natural hazards.
 A planning team has been meeting for more than a year, gathering information and summarizing the concerns of local officials and citizens throughout the County.

 In this update cycle, the plan addresses the threat of natural hazards in light of the region’s changing climate.
 The plan examines climate trends and determine their projected impacts on natural hazards such as flooding and extreme heat.
 The inclusion of climate change factors will ensure Dane County takes appropriate steps to protect its citizens’ personal and economic safety, now and for future generations.

-Ultimately, the updated Plan will be adopted by the Dane County Board of Supervisors and recognized by the Federal Emergency Management Agency (FEMA) as the County’s official plan.
-This will enable the County to apply for grants to implement projects and programs identified in the Plan.
+The Plan was adopted by the Dane County Board of Supervisors in September of 2017, and is recognized by the Federal Emergency Management Agency (FEMA) as the County’s official plan.
+This enables the County to apply for grants to implement projects and programs identified in the Plan.

 Updated Hazard Mitigation Strategy

 The plan outlines a strategy with specific programs and policies that can be implemented by Dane County and local units of government within Dane County to reduce the impact of natural hazards on people, structures, and the natural environment.
 A wide range of hazard mitigation projects are being considered, from small individual actions to large scale community projects.

 - Section 5: Mitigation Strategy